Explore ViiV Healthcare

 Stay tuned for more information on the Amp Grant for Youth Leaders and the official application opening in summer 2019!
-At this time, Youth Leaders will be eligible to apply for microgrants to support youth and HIV-centered projects and an opportunity to participate in the YTH Initiative Amp Grant program.
+At this time, Youth Leaders will be eligible to apply for microgrants to support youth and HIV-centered projects and an opportunity to participate in the YTH Amp Grant program.

 1. Centers for Disease Control and Prevention (CDC).
 HIV and Youth.
 Updated April 20, 2018.
 Accessed December 12, 2018.